ipdk-io/p4cp-userguide/docs/maintainers/running-ovsp4rt-unit-tests.rst

   Normally, ctest lists the tests that were run, with an indication of whether each test passed or failed.
 If a test fails, you will have to check the logfile to determine what the failure was.
-This option tells ctest to write the output of the failing test to the console.
+This option tells ctest to write the output of failing tests to the console.

+Unit test logs are written to the ``build/Testing/Temporary`` folder.
+The most recent log is in ``LastTest.log``.

 Measuring Test Coverage
 =======================